EmblaTech/voice-kom/README.md

 ### 2. Initialization

-Initialize the VoiceKom library **after the DOM has fully loaded** to ensure proper setup.
+VoiceKom's transcription and recognition services can be configured independently, allowing you to create a hybrid setup tailored to your specific needs.
+You can mix providers to balance speed, privacy, and intelligence
+The following examples showcase common configurations, which you can use as a starting point.

 ##### ⚙️ Default In-Browser Mode

 VoiceKom can run **entirely in the browser** without any external AI dependencies.
 In this mode:
-- Transcription and recognition are handled locally
-- Offers **faster performance**
+- Offers **extremely fast performance**
 - Ensures **maximum privacy**
+- May be **less accurate** in transcriptions compared to exernal services
 - May have **less flexibility** compared to external engines and is less flexible for complex or nuanced language understanding compared to LLM-powered alternatives.

-This mode is ideal if you want simplicity and privacy without compromising usability.
+This mode is ideal if you want speed, and privacy without compromising usability.

 **Configuration:**
 Set the `provider` for both `transcription` and `recognition` to `'default'`.